-We seek growth in earnings, funds from operations, or FFO, and cash flows by enhancing the profitability and operation of our properties and investments.
+We seek growth in earnings and cash flows by enhancing the profitability and operation of our properties and investments.
 We seek to accomplish this growth through the following:

 - Focusing on leasing to increase revenues and utilizing economies of scale to reduce operating expenses, - Expanding and re-tenanting existing highly productive locations at competitive rental rates, - Selectively acquiring high quality real estate assets or portfolios of assets, and - Selling selective non-core assets.